TaitoUnited/taito-cli/docs/manual/03-usage.md

 You can execute project specific commands also outside the project directory with the `-p` option, for example `taito -p my-project open logs:prod`.
 This works only if you have configured `git_organization` setting in you personal or organizational `taito-config.sh` file.

 You can easily run any shell command inside the taito-cli container, for example: `taito -- kubectl get pods --namespace my-project-dev`.
 You can also start an interactive shell inside the container: `taito --shell`.
 Thus, you never need to install any infrastructure specific tools on your own operating system.
-If you need some tools that taito-cli container doesn't provide by default, use docker hub to build a custom image that is dependent on one of the taito-cli images, or make a request for adding the tool to the original taito-cli image.
+If you need some tools that taito-cli container doesn't provide by default, use Docker Hub to build a custom image that is dependent on one of the taito-cli images, or make a request for adding the tool to the original taito-cli image.

 > TIP: If the kubectl plugin is enabled, you can run `taito --auth:ENV` to set the default context for kubectl (Kubernetes cluster and namespace).
 After that you can execute a bunch of kubectl commands, and all of them will execute in the default context previously set by the auth command.
 For example: `taito -- kubectl get secrets`, `taito -- kubectl get secret my-secret -o yaml`.